ajeetraina/dhi-sample-demos/istio-install-cni/guides/guides.md

 ### Permissions

-By default image variants intended for runtime, run as a nonroot user.
+By default image variants intended for runtime, run as the `nonroot` user.
 Ensure that necessary files and directories are accessible to that user.
-You may need to copy files to different directories or change permissions so your application running as a nonroot user can access them.
+You may need to copy files to different directories or change permissions so your application running as the nonroot user can access them.

 To view the user for an image variant, select the **Tags** tab for this repository.